bshirani/gocryptotrader/backtester/eventhandlers/strategies/rsi/README.md

 # GoCryptoTrader Backtester: Rsi package

-This rsi package is part of the GoCryptoTrader codebase.

 ## Rsi package overview

 The RSI strategy utilises [the gct-ta RSI package](https://github.com/thrasher-corp/gct-ta) to analyse market signals and output buy or sell signals based on the RSI output.